xbcsmith/epr-workshop/09-epr-cloudevents/01-cloudevents.md

 [CloudEvents](https://github.com/cloudevents/spec) is a specification for describing event data in common formats to provide interoperability across services, platforms and systems.

-In this tutorial we will learn how we can use CloudEvents with the Event Provenance Registry (EPR).
+In this session we will learn about CloudEvents basics

 ## Requirements

-The [Quickstart](../quickstart/README.md) has been completed and the EPR server is running.
+Python environment

 ## Setup